ANO-CenterInform/MosReport2022/README.txt

-App is build using React + Vite + Tailwind
+FrontPage is build using React + Vite + Tailwind

 Use npm 8